 - Credit Score: A credit score of 660 or higher is typically preferred when assessing loan applications.

-- Down Payment: Vacation home down payments usually range from 10% to 20%, depending on your lender and financial situation.
+- Down Payment: Vacation home down payments usually range from 10% to 20%, but this only depends on your lender and financial situation.

 - Debt-to-Income Ratio: A lower debt-to-income ratio is preferred as it indicates less risk of defaulting on the loan.
 For vacation homes, lenders prefer a DTI of 45% or below, compared to 50% for primary residences.